Daniel’s 70th Week (Daniel 9:24-27)

 From what the Lord Jesus said in Matthew 24 and in Luke 21, He not only foretold the desecration of the Temple and the destruction of Jerusalem that would occur around 40 years later in 70AD but He also predicted the desecration of the Temple and the devastation of Jerusalem that would happen again at the end of this present age, a final desecration and devastation lasting for 3 ½ years by the Jewish Lunar Calendar (360 days in a year).
 Daniel also predicted this very same period lasting for 3 ½ years.
 This we know to be “The Time of Jacob’s Trouble.”
 In Matthew’s gospel the Lord Jesus’ prediction about the desecration of the temple at the end of this age by the Antichrist was directly related to the “Abomination of desolation” spoken of by the prophet Daniel.
 (Matthew 24:15) (Daniel 11:31; 12:11)

 In Luke chapter 21 it is clear that the Lord Jesus primarily spoke about the destruction of Jerusalem in 70AD but in Matthew chapter 24 His primary emphasis was on what would happen to Jerusalem and the Temple at the very end of this age.
-So what happened to Jerusalem and the Temple historically from 66AD until 70AD lasting approximately 3 ½ years foreshadowed what would happen at the end of this present age for 3 ½ years.
+So what happened to Jerusalem and the Temple historically from 66AD until 70AD lasting approximately 3 ½ years foreshadowed what will happen at the end of this present age for 3 ½ years.
 Remember Jewish prophecy is “pattern” (i.e., prophecies with partial historical fulfilments but with an ultimate fulfilment).
 So then historically and prophetically it is most appropriate to place the “time gap” between the first 3 ½ years and the last 3 ½ years of Daniel’s 70th week!

 As Daniel himself tells us “Seventy weeks (490 years by the Jewish Lunar Calendar) have been determined upon thy people, and upon the holy city, for sin to be ended, and to seal up transgressions, and to blot out the iniquities, and to make atonement for the iniquities, and to bring in everlasting righteousness, and to seal the vision and the prophet, and to anoint the Most Holy.”
 As we have already shown from scripture all of these things were accomplished by the death of the Messiah our Lord Jesus Christ after three and a half years of perfect ministry also fulfilling the first 3 ½ years of Daniel’s 70th week.
 It is logical that the 70th week follows the 69th week.
 Why do we even need to insert a “time gap” between them?
 Historically the “time gap” should really fall between the first 3 ½ years and the last 31/2 years of Daniel’s 70th week!